Albert-W/vim-beginner/README.md

-# A guide for Vim beginner
+# A guide for Vim beginners

 It can be challenging to transition from a full-fledged IDE (such as VScode, Intellij IDEA) to Vim.
 Vim has a steep learning curve, especially for beginners.
 As someone who has struggled to learn Vim multiple times, I understand the difficulties involved.
 That's why I have created this guide to help you overcome the initial hurdles.